arunbaby0/arunbaby.com/_pages/work-with-me.md

 ### Direct Full-Time

 If you need someone to start immediately or prefer a traditional hire, I'm open to that too.
-For on-site roles, I'm willing to relocate with visa sponsorship (H1-B sponsorship is ideal for US positions).
+For on-site roles, I'm willing to relocate.

 ### Let's Talk